Ranking Structure

 1. Must have been in EGS for at least thirty two weeks.

-2. Must have been at good standing as director for at least three weeks.
+2. Must have been in good standing as director for at least three weeks.

 Duties: